truh/Intercommunication/README.md

 * libftdi-dev
 * python-yaml
 * zlib1g-dev
-* arm-none-eabi
 * cutecom
+* gcc-multilib

 To get all dependencies on Debian:

     apt-get install flex bison libgmp3-dev libmpfr-dev libncurses5-dev \
     libmpc-dev autoconf texinfo build-essential libftdi-dev python-yaml \
-    zlib1g-dev binutils-arm-none-eabi gcc-arm-none-eabi cutecom
+    zlib1g-dev gcc-multilib cutecom

-If the installation of the arm-none-eabi package has failed you will need to download the ARM bare-metal toolchain to build code for Tiva targets.
+You will need an ARM bare-metal toolchain to build code for Tiva targets.
 You can get a toolchain from the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) project that is pre-built for your platform.
 Extract the package and add the `bin` folder to